Is Sandy Bay Roatán Worth a Visit?

 Sandy Bay is an area of Roatán Island that you may hear about in your planning, but it’s not as popular as West End or West Bay.
 This town is located north of West End and has a mix of residential homes, small hotels, dive resorts, and a few notable attractions.
 We’ve only been to Sandy Bay once, but here’s what stood out and what you should know before deciding if it’s worth adding to your Roatán itinerary.

-What We Liked About Sandy Bay
+What’s Good About Sandy Bay Roatan

-- Beach Conditions Vary: This was the biggest drawback for us.
-The beach was dirty in front of our property.
 We were able to kayak but didn’t want to swim or hang out on the beach.
 Some stretches are beautiful, but others are not well-kept.
 Even when clean, some areas have more seagrass and aren’t easy to access for swimming.

-When Sandy Bay Makes Sense
+Who Sandy Bay Makes Sense For

 - You prefer quiet accommodations or are traveling with a big group and want a large vacation rental for a good price.

 - You’re staying at Anthony’s Key Resort or another full-service property where you plan to spend most of your time.
+Anthony’s Key Resort has enough on site that you rarely need to leave.

 Have you been to Sandy Bay?
 Did you have a similar experience?
 Let us know in the comments.